ndhuanhuan/system-design/case_studies/tiny_url.md

 ### Which​ ​cache​ ​eviction​ ​policy​ ​would​ ​best​ ​fit​ ​our​ ​needs?
 Least​ ​Recently​ ​Used​ ​(LRU)​ ​can​ ​be​ ​a​ ​reasonable​ ​policy​ ​for​ ​our​ ​system.
+When the cache is full, and we want to replace a link with a newer/hotter URL, how would we choose?
+Least Recently Used (LRU) can be a reasonable policy for our system.
+Under this policy, we discard the least recently used URL first.
+We can use a Linked Hash Map or a similar data structure to store our URLs and Hashes, which will alsokeep track of which URLs are accessed recently.
+To further increase the efficiency, we can replicate our caching servers to distribute load between them.

+### How can each cache replica be updated?
+Whenever there is a cache miss, our servers would be hitting backend database.
+Whenever this happens, we can update the cache and pass the new entry to all the cache replicas.
+Each replica can update their cache by adding the new entry.
+If a replica already has that entry, it can simply ignore it.

 ## 8. Load Balancer (LB)
 We​ ​can​ ​add​ ​Load​ ​balancing​ ​layer​ ​at​ ​three​ ​places​ ​in​ ​our​ ​system: